Practical Christianity

 your child will live with peace of mind.

 We need to turn our minds, as mirrors, toward the amazing love of God.
 We will reflect what we experience.
-What are the attitudes you experience from God?
-Are they correct?
+Are you experiencing God correctly?

 However, our lives are full of choices.
 If we have peace, joy and love in our hearts, that spirit will motivate our actions.
 Now, right and wrong have their place.
 They give direction to our motives.

 Our spirit (inner attitude) is defined by our perspective, the way we see things.
-“In fact, just as courage is faith in good, (perspective) so discouragement is faith in evil; and while courage opens the door to good, discouragement opens it to evil.”
+“In fact, just as courage is faith in good (perspective), so discouragement is faith in evil; and while courage opens the door to good, discouragement opens it to evil.”
 H. Smith.
 Our perspective is defined by what we have faith in.
-If we have faith in God’s love and ability to care for us, our perspective will be positive which will inspire good choices.
+If we have faith in God’s love and ability to care for us, our perspective will be positive, inspiring good choices.

 This story helps illustrate the importance of our perspective.
-Elisha had been telling the king of Israel where the king of Syria was setting ambushes for him and was thus able to avoid them.
-The Syrian king was furious about this and when he heard that Elisha was in Dothan he sent his army by night to capture him.
+Elisha had been telling the king of Israel where the king of Syria was setting ambushes to take him captive and was thus able to avoid them.
+The Syrian king was furious about this and when he heard that Elisha was in Dothan he sent his army by night to capture the prophet.
 When Elisha’s servant woke up the next morning, he saw the Syrians surrounding the city and was terrified.
-He woke Elisha up, who had a very different perspective.
+He woke Elisha up, however, Elisha had a very different perspective.
 He knew that he was safely in the hands of God.
 He asked God to open his servant’s eyes and his servant saw that, in fact, the Syrian army was surrounded by the army of heaven (II Kgs 6:8).

 As life brings us choices, they will be motivated by our perspective.
 To encourage the right perspective we don’t necessarily have to be actively thinking about God.
 However, it is important that we have spent time contemplating God’s love in our lives.
 Someone said that it's like glancing at the sun, when we turn our eyes away, its image will be everywhere we look.

 If we get to the point where we can rest in God's care, we need to know how to appropriately deal with our choices.
-If we have chosen to follow God, our choices will point us to a more significant choice.
-We can either focus on doing the right thing or we can focus on what it's like to follow Jesus.
-Is He hard nosed and demanding or does He give me the freedom to make choices when I'm ready to.
+As life brings us choices we can either focus on doing the right thing or we can focus first on what it's like to follow Jesus.
+Is He hard nosed and demanding or does He give us the freedom to make choices when we're ready.

 In the old covenant our choices were the point.
 The focus was on doing the right thing.
 In the new covenant our choices focus us on God and the nature of our relationship with Him.

 God gives us the time we need to make choices.
 He does not pressure us.
 Look at Jacob and Samson.
 They were both very flawed individuals.
-God was patient and waited for them to grow in faith.
-The key is who they were walking with.
-It is our perspective, how we see God's love, that changes us, not our efforts to change, so lighten up.
+God patiently waited for them to grow in faith.
+The key was who they were walking with.
+It is our perspective, how we see God's love and care, that changes us, not our efforts to change.

-Our performance can also be looked at like the part of an iceberg you can see.
-However, nine tenths of it are under water.
-It is that nine tenths that are the foundation for what you see.
-Spiritually speaking, it is the nine tenths, contemplating the nature of God's love and care, that motivate our choices.
-It is this with which we should be primarily involved if we want goodness in our lives.
+Our performance is like the part of an iceberg you can see.
+However, nine tenths of it is under water.
+It is that nine tenths that is the foundation for what you see.
+Spiritually speaking, it is the nine tenths, contemplating the nature of God's love and care, then choosing to trust Him, that motivate our actions.